allegro/camus-compressor/README.md

  * `spark.compressor.processing.force` - by default Camus Compressor doesn't compress directories again.
 Set this option to `true` to force recompression.
  * `spark.compressor.processing.working.dir` - directory where temprary files will be stored.
+ * `spark.compressor.processing.calculate.counts` - if set to `true`, Compressor will calculate counts for every unit (i.e. partition) before and after compression.
+If they are not equal, it will throws an exception and leaves compressed files in `working.dir`.
  * `spark.executors.instances` - number of topics concurrently processed.

 ## How to build